 As stated earlier, friction will cause failure in axial fans.
 In addition to the amount of lubricant, the point of contact also dictates the amount of friction an axial fan sustains.
 The more friction a bearing sustains, the greater the likelihood for axial fan failure.
 Sleeve bearings are line contact bearings; therefore, there is broad contact between shaft and bearing during the back-and-forth sliding motion.
 This system generates a good deal of friction.
 Ball bearings are point contact bearings, which generate minimal friction.
 Previously, opponents of ball bearing fans argued that the ball bearing system could lead to brinelling or indentations in the raceway.
 Yet defenders of the ball bearing system believe that if a ball bearing system is assembled correctly, each component will fit together perfectly eliminating the potential for parts damage.

 When purchased in large quantities, per unit, sleeve bearings are less expensive.
 Yet, ball bearings have greater life spans and over time provide greater value per dollar.

 In conclusion, if an engineer is designing a computer system that has a short life span, or a system that will not generate high levels of heat, the engineer may want to select a sleeve bearing fan.
-However, if the application is a fast, densely packed microprocessor, or a compact electronic system, the engineer may want to choose a ball bearing fan which will endure hotter temperatures, have a greater life span and ultimately provide a greater long term investment.
+However, if the application is a fast, densely packed microprocessor, or a compact electronic system, the engineer may want to choose a ball bearing fan that will endure hotter temperatures, have a greater life span and ultimately provide a greater long term investment.

-NMB Technologies Corporation is a MinebeaMitsumi Group company; the world’s largest manufacture of NMB miniature ball bearings and a volume leader in the design and manufacturing of precision electro-mechanical components, backlight and LED lighting products and advanced technology solutions for smart cities, medical automotive and industrial markets.
+NMB Technologies Corporation is a MinebeaMitsumi Group company; the world’s largest manufacturer of NMB miniature ball bearings and a volume leader in the design and manufacturing of precision electro-mechanical components, backlight and LED lighting products and advanced technology solutions for smart cities, medical automotive and industrial markets.